Door access control solutions for businesses

 Intruder alarm – the T8526 Intelligent IP Door Controller can be used to arm an intruder alarm.
 Entry of a PIN combination by a designated cardholder at an arming reader will lock all access points and arm the intruder alarm system.
 On intruder alarm activation, access is inhibited to everyone apart from designated cardholders.

-Biometric verification & identification – T34xx biometric fingerprint readers are available where high security areas demand irrefutable proof of a person’s identity.
+Biometric verification and identification – T34xx biometric fingerprint readers are available where high-security areas demand irrefutable proof of a person’s identity.
 Facial recognition can be used as an alternative form of biometric verification or identification.
 Depending upon the security rules in place, cardholder authentication can be based upon a verified fingerprint/facial reading, scanning of a valid card and entry of a correct PIN code or any combination of all 3 factors.

-- Dual Channel 485 UART (Connect to the Scanner).
+- Dual-channel 485 UART (connects to the scanner)

-- I2C Based EEPROM (Electrically Erasable Programmable Read-Only Memory) to store Identification Number.
+- I2C-based EEPROM (Electrically Erasable Programmable Read-Only Memory) to store the identification numbers